 This aerial station is located on Bundy just south of Olympic Boulevard.
 Located a half-mile southeast of the station, McCabe’s Guitar Shop opened in 1958 and boasts the “largest selection of stringed things to make music with in California.”
 The 150-seat back room has welcomed generations of acoustic performances such as Aimee Mann, Beck, Jackson Browne, John Hiatt, John Lee Hooker, Joni Mitchell, Linda Ronstadt, Lucinda Williams and Tom Waits.

-Dining options less than a mile from the station include the acclaimed Shunji Japanese Cuisine; modern American cuisine at The Upper West; and the elegant Italian restaurant Valentino, opened in 1972 by Piero Selvaggio.
+Dining options less than a mile from the station include the acclaimed Shunji Japanese Cuisine and modern American cuisine at The Upper West.

 This street level station is adjacent to the the Water Garden office complex on Olympic Boulevard.
 Opened in September 1994, Bergamot Station is a campus-like art center that houses dozens of galleries.
 The site was previously a stop for the Red Line trolley running from Los Angeles to the Santa Monica Pier.
 The Daily Pint, a local favorite that’s renowned for its craft beers and huge single malt scotch selection, is located about a 15-minute walk from the station.